 Please see "Item 1.
-Election of Directors" below for a description of certain key skills and areas of experience that we believe are relevant to our business, and an accompanying skills and experience matrix setting forth the number of our director nominees that possess each skill and area of experience.
+Election of Directors" below for a description of certain key skills and areas of experience that we believe are relevant to our business, and an accompanying matrix setting forth the skills and areas of experience possessed by each of our director nominees.
 Also included in "Item 1.
-Election of Directors" below are charts regarding the diversity and tenure of our director nominees.
+Election of Directors" below (and above under "Board Composition and Refreshment") are charts regarding the diversity and tenure of our director nominees.